hashbangcode/drupal-storybook-talk/src/slides.md

 - You need a `*.stories.twig` file for every component you want to preview.
 - This file contains a number of examples of the SDC in use.
-- Add additional markup or other components to the story.
+- You can also add additional markup or other components to the story.

 ---
 <!-- _footer: '' -->